 - These professionals make every effort to ensure that your time in the Patient Assessment Services Department is as relaxed and stress-free as possible.

 People are encouraged to ask questions at any time during the admissions process.
 The admissions process can be time consuming because of the volume of people coming to the hospital, unexpected emergency admissions, and the time needed to contact and confirm insurance information or fill out medical histories and other forms.
 We apologize for any unusually long waiting periods that may occur.

 Common steps in the admissions process

-- Meet with a psychiatrist to make final decisions on treatment options
+- You will meet with a psychiatrist to make final decisions on treatment options.

-- Meet with members of the Patient Assessment Services staff to discuss the results of the evaluation and make treatment recommendations.
+- You will also meet with members of the admissions staff to discuss the results of the evaluation and treatment recommendations.

-- The Patient Assessment Services Department is located on the first floor next to Butler Hospital’s main entrance.
-Park in Parking Lot A on the Butler campus and go to the receptionist for directions.
+- The Patient Assessment Services Department is located on the first floor of the Riverview Building.
+Park in Parking Lot A3 on the Butler campus.
+The hospital receptionist is located in the Riverview lobby across from Patient Assessment Services and can assist you with directions.
 People making emergency admissions should follow signs upon arriving on the Butler Hospital campus.